-The Siuslaw National Forest is home to three small wildernesses established in 1984.
+The Siuslaw National Forest is home to four small wildernesses:

 These areas feature coastal forests of old growth Sitka spruce, western hemlock and Douglas fir marked by wet winters and dense vegetation.
 These wilderness areas are not the typical high country alpine wilderness areas people often think of as wilderness.
 They are: